 I’m Steve Smith, the Communications Minister at Brentwood Baptist Church.
-While I lead a team of specialists in church communications, including worship/event media, marketing, creative design, web strategy, social media, and technology, I consider myself a generalist.
+I lead a team of specialists in church communications, including worship/event media, marketing, creative design, web strategy, social media, and technology.
 Since I’ve served in this same role in two mega-churches over the past 20 years, my skills in team leadership and navigating church culture have been as much, or perhaps more, honed as my skills in the communications disciplines themselves.

 You might say I’m more of a communication (singular) professional than a communications (plural) professional, the former defining the learned art of relational, interpersonal, and organizational dynamics; the latter, the science of the tools and technologies of the various disciplines of communications.